Mar. 12, 2020

 It’s also important to remember that when you are looking at these measurements to not round to a whole number.
 ThirdLove makes bras in half-cup sizes so that you don’t have to settle for even a half an inch of discomfort — perfect for those in-betweeners!

 The Importance of Knowing Your Sister Size

-It’s likely that your current bra size is outdated, to say the least.
-Women’s breasts can change size six times over the course of their lives whether it’s due to pregnancy, weight changes, or other factors.
-So let’s check-in to make sure you’re still getting a proper fit.
+Women’s breast size can change six times over the course of their lives whether it’s due to pregnancy, weight changes, or other factors.
+Be sure to always check in to make sure you’re still getting a proper fit.

-Check out these common bra fit issues to get a good idea of what your current fit issues are.
-Identifying common problems, like gaping cups and slipping straps, can help us determine which size bra you should actually be wearing and whether you need to go up or down a size (or half-size).
-Also, watch our Fit Expert, Ra’el, walk through how a bra should fit on the body.
+Identifying common problems, like gaping cups and slipping straps, can determine which size bra you should actually be wearing and whether you need to go up or down a size (or half-cup size).

+Different types of bras fit women differently, and are more suited for your lifestyle.
 Some women prefer a wireless bra while others need more coverage.
-Some hunt for the perfect t-shirt bra while others feel better in a lace balconette bra.
-Check out all of the most common bra styles to find out what you like.
+Some hunt for the perfect T-shirt bra while others feel better in a lace balconette.
+Make sure you take the time to consider which style fits you, your life, and your style the best.

 Still searching for your perfect fit?
 Fit Finder® has helped millions of women find their perfect size, and you could be next.